Mara Aranda: Career

 In February 2013 the much anticipated album "Sephardic Legacy" sees the light of day, a celebration of the music and song of the Sephardic Jews in the Eastern and Western Mediterranean.

 Working with the group Solatge on a repertoire of traditional music from the historic territories of Aragon, the album Deria has won several awards: Best Folk Album 2009 COM "F"; Best Folk Album Catalunya Radio programme, Hydrogen; and several weeks in the WCME's prestigious ranking of Best Folk Music Groups in the World.
 Their second album Lo testament was released in October 2013 winning the award Best Folk Album 2013, again from COM.

+Since January 2020 she serves as director of the International Centre of Medieval Music in Valencia.